AmnaBatul/skin-cancer-classification/README.md

 # skin-cancer-classification
-Multi-modal skin lesion classification using images and metadata from the HAM10000 dataset.
+Multi-modal skin lesion classification using images and metadata from the HAM10000 dataset (ResNet50).

 This project focuses on classifying skin lesions into seven diagnostic categories using the HAM10000 dataset.
 It combines dermoscopic images and patient metadata (age, sex, lesion location).